danielurra/javascript/README.md

 * Clicking a link
 * Scrolling up or down
 Plenty of other events are available, too.<br>
+## Backend
+JavaScript has migrated to the backend with Node.js or Deno<br>

 ## Browser Console<br/>
 <img src="images/javascript-and-browser-console.png" alt="" width="900px"><br>
 ## Addition example